Home of the Sewalot Site

 The Essex was based on the best-selling Singer 20.
 Once the patents ran out anyone could copy their simple but efficient design.
 Of all the similar machines the Essex was by far the most successful with around 150,000 models made.

-Here you can see the two models together the Essex NoI and the Singer No 20.
-Differences are minor but both have identical threading up and operating procedures.
+Here you can see the two models together the Essex No1 and the Singer No 20.

 Now, the Essex was never sold as a toy but as a proper small sewing machine capable of excellent results.
 The machine produces a simple single thread chain stitch.
 Easy to operate and simple to use it was a dream for kids and adults the country over.